Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 *Epic Feat*

-Add 4d10 instead of `dice: 1d6` to the healing provided by this flexible attack, and you can use *warrior’s blessing* twice per battle.
+Add `dice: 4d10` instead of `dice: 1d6` to the healing provided by this flexible attack, and you can use *warrior’s blessing* twice per battle.

 ###### Wild Harmony